Aliyun Bailian (3): Qwen-Omni for Video, Audio, and Image Understanding

 The docs note streaming as a feature, but they bury the fact that for Qwen-Omni it is required.
 Set stream=False and you get a 400 with a message about the model requiring streaming.

-The reason makes sense once you think about it: the model is processing many MB of video and producing a long response.
+The reason makes sense when you think about it: the model processes large video files and generates a long response.
 The wire protocol assumes incremental delivery.
-Holding the whole thing back to send as one blob would block your client for tens of seconds with no progress signal.
+Sending everything at once would block your client for tens of seconds without any progress signal.

 If your downstream code expects a complete string, buffer the deltas yourself: